ietf-wg-cellar/matroska-specification/chapters.md

 `ChapterTimeEnd` and `ChapterTimeStart`.
 The end timestamp **MUST** be greater than or equal to the start timestamp.

+When the `ChapterTimeEnd` timestamp is equal to the `ChapterTimeStart` timestamp, the timestamps is included in the `Chapter`.
+It can be useful to put markers in a file or add chapter commands with ordered chapter commands without having to play anything;
+see (#chapprocess-element).

 Chapter   | Start timestamp | End timestamp | Duration
 :---------|:----------------|:--------------|:-----
 Chapter 1 | 0               | 1000000000    | 1000000000